rembik/ansible-role-letsencrypt/README.md

 $ cd /path/to/playbook
 $ ansible-playbook letsencrypt.yml --vault-password-file .vault
 ```
 After an initial manuel play the automated certificate cycle for your private network is finished.
+Note: When deploying to **[Sophos UTM](#sophos-utm)** better split the initial play with `-t setup,certificate` and `-t deploy` (see [Wiki](https://github.com/rembik/ansible-letsencrypt-example/wiki/Configure-Sophos-UTM)).

 ## License
 MIT / BSD